brandt-fricker/Good-README/README.md

 ## Description

- Whenever you create a project, it is very important to give users and potential users a quality README with some information about your project.
-Some examples of information to provide could be a title, a description, how to install and how to use your program, how to run tests, what license is associated with your program, how to contribute, and information about the creator; like a GitHub username and email they can be reached at for quesitons.
+ Whenever you create a project, it is very important to give the users and potential users a quality README with some information about your program.
+Some examples of information to provide could be a title, a description, how to install and how to use your program, how to run tests, what license is associated with your program, how to contribute, and information about the creator; like a GitHub username and email they can be reached at for questions.
 Luckily for you, this generator does just that.
 So don't worry about how much time a good quality README will take you to put together.
 Focus on your project and let this generator do the work.

 ### A Good README Generator in action!